innius/grafana-simple-grpc-datasource/doc/adr/0002-add-support-multi-metric-queries.md

 Current API can be deprecated in favor of the new version.
 Backend implementations can migrate to the latest version.

+This option supports the changes proposed in option 1.

 Grpc backend implementations support multiple versions of the same API.

 **Pros:**